DanielSchuette/cc_template/README.md

 - anything in `src/*` since that's the place to put code you're writing
 - `src/common.hh` should be updated (or even removed), according to your needs
 - compiler and linker flags in the main [`Makefile`](./Makefile)
+- some targets in the main [`Makefile`](./Makefile), see comments below
 - you might want to delete `.git/` to initialize your own git repository

 Things should be fairly self-explanatory from here.
 Please consult the main `Makefile` and its comments for additional explanations of how compilation works.

+A small, last comment regarding some of the `Makefile` targets: I use a bunch of targets, that are very particular to my tooling, e.g. the `PERF` or `DEBUG` targets.
+To not forget to install the necessary dependencies on a new system, the `Makefile` validates their installation and displays an appropriate error message if e.g. `gdb` or `valgrind` are not available.
+You don't have to use those, of course.
+Just delete the line that generates the error message (and maybe the target, so that you don't get confused why it is there in 6 months from now).
+But let me say this: on a reasonable Linux distro, all those programs are just one package manager invocation away, anyways :)

 # License
 This project includes a [GPLv3](./LICENSE.md) license, but every user is